Welcome to The Runway.

 Authority is no longer declared.
 It’s constructed by systems assembling whatever signals they can access.

-Narrative Debt Is the Price Organizations Pay for Misaligned Signals
+Narrative Debt Is the Price Companies Pay for Misaligned Signals

 Messaging can smooth over inconsistencies between what a company says and what its decisions actually signal for years.
 But as those inconsistencies accumulate, the market will eventually perform its own narrative audit.